 Loading...

-This guide is educational.
+This clinic is educational.
 If you have acute pain, numbness, or tingling, see a medical professional before starting any exercise program.

-Research consistently shows that exercise is the most effective long-term treatment for chronic low back pain.
-Bed rest, once the go-to recommendation, is now known to prolong recovery and weaken the muscles that support the spine.
-Movement and progressive loading build the stability, endurance, and coordination your back needs to function without pain.
+Research consistently shows exercise is the most effective long-term treatment for chronic low back pain.
+Bed rest is known to prolong recovery and weaken the muscles that support the spine.
+Dr. Stuart McGill's work shows that targeted stability exercises outperform generic strengthening.
+The trick is choosing the right ones.

 These three exercises form the foundation of spine-sparing core training.
 They minimize spinal load while building the stiffness and endurance your back needs.